Accessibility

 light — links: #8a7fff on #ffffff = 3.41:1 (needs 4.5:1)

-It checks body text, secondary text, links, the active navigation item, and text on the
+It checks body text, secondary text, links, the active navigation item, text on the

-code/table surface.
-Because each color scheme has its own background, pick a primary (and
+code/table surface, and the table header.
+Because each scheme has its own background, pick a

-other slots) that reads well on both — that’s why this site sets a lighter primary for
+$primary (and the other variables) that reads well on both — that’s why this site uses a

-dark mode than for light.
+lighter primary in dark mode than in light.
 Tune the check in aardvark.config.yaml:

 a11y: